First Setup

 5. Configure the Mod Role

-By default, anyone with Manage Messages or Administrator permission can use mod commands (overrides, transfers, etc.).
+By default, anyone with Manage Messages or Administrator permission can use mod commands such as overrides and transfers.
 If you want to give mod access to a specific role instead, set it up:

 /mod set-mod-role role:@Officers6.
 Test Your Build

-/pack test build:tank-build text:Sword and Shield, Refreshing, Fortifying Shield RushThe bot will show you exactly which items matched, which were close (maybe), and which were missed.
-If something isn't matching when it should, add more aliases to that item.
+/pack test build:tank-build text:Sword and Shield, Refreshing, Fortifying Shield RushThe bot will show you exactly which items matched, which were close, and which were missed.
+If something is not matching when it should, add more aliases to that item.

-You're ready.
+You are ready.
 Tell your members to head to the gearcheck channel, create a thread, and follow the dashboard prompts.
-Here's what happens from their perspective:
+Here is what happens from their perspective:

 - 1They create a thread in the gearcheck channel.